Tag Archives: Ramsey County Park

 Another fun summer day for a family ride!
 Here in this bike pic we captured this father/ daughter pair out pedaling on Summit Avenue, getting in shape for Minnesota's 24th Annual St Paul Bicycle Classic coming September 9th.

-This hot bike pic Saturday; drink lots of water and shade regularly.
-Here we captured a father/ daughter pair pedaling on Summit Avenue, getting in shape for Minnesota’s Annual St Paul Bicycle Classic coming September 10th.
+This cool bike pic Saturday, take the young ones out for a fun ride.
+Here we captured a father/ daughter pair pedaling on Summit Avenue, getting in shape for Minnesota’s Annual St Paul Bicycle Classic coming Sunday, September 8th.

 The New Brighton 10-mile bike loop ties history with nature